theobori/go-neuvector/README.md

 # ✨ go-neuvector

-NeuVector Controller API wrapper with full abstraction.
+NeuVector Controller API wrapper with abstraction for useful features.

 ## 📖 How to build and run ?

 1. Install the dependencies
     - `go`
     - `make` (for tests)

+## 🤝 Contribute

+If you want to help the project, you can follow the guidelines in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## ℹ️ Usage example